 Recovery takes 4 to 6 weeks.

-Pros and Cons of Myomectomy
+Pros & Cons of Fibroid Myomectomy

-Pros: This procedure can relieve pain, discomfort, heavy bleeding and bloating.
+Pros: This procedure can relieve pain, discomfort, heavy bleeding, and bloating.
 It also preserves your uterus, making it ideal for women who want to become pregnant.
 However, this procedure doesn't cure infertility.

 Cons: This surgery runs a few risks.
 It may: